Florida Spiders: A Guide to Local Species

 Huntsman Spider

-The Huntsman spider is one of the largest Florida brown spiders.
-While it may appear menacing due to its size, its bite is not deadly to humans.
-This spider is fast and agile, often scuttling across walls and ceilings.
+The Huntsman Spider is one of the largest Florida spiders brown, with a leg span of up to five inches.
+Despite their intimidating size, they are not venomous to humans.
+Huntsman Spiders are fast and agile, often seen scuttling across walls and ceilings.

 Arrow-shaped Micrathenas